The-Wishlist-Co/docs/wishlistSvcAPI.md

 ## Get Wishlist by Id

-Returns the wishlist that matches the given internal TWC Platform identifier.
+Returns the wishlist that matches the given internal TWC Platform identifier, along with the wishlist items.

+The returned item array is paginated - 20 default (50 maximum).
+The API will respond with the item count in the page, and the itemID the for the last item (lastitemID) returned for that response, which should then be used for the  subsequent API call to retrieve the next page.

 If the wishlist does not exist, this method returns a ResourceNotFound error.